 Belgian firm to clean up Agent Orange in Vietnam

-Haemers Technologies, a Belgian firm specialising in sustainable soil remediation, has been granted permission by the Vietnamese government to clean up land contaminated with Agent Orange in the Asian country.
+A Belgian company specialising in sustainable soil remediation has been granted permission by the Vietnamese government to clean up land contaminated with Agent Orange.
 The Belgian impact fund Aquitara is providing the funding.

-Haemers and Aquitara have now received approval from the Vietnamese government to remediate contaminated land.
-Initially, this involves an area of one square kilometre, and the remediation is expected to take four years.
+Haemers Technologies and Aquitara have now received approval from the Vietnamese government to remediate contaminated land.
+Initially, this involves an area of 1 square kilometre, and the remediation is expected to take four years.
 More undertakings will follow.

 Website preview